Read This First

 Prompt 1: What, historically, have been the factors that have contributed to stable political states, and how has the configuration of those factors recently changed.

-The central claim is this: Historically, several factors have contributed to the stability of political states.
+In plain terms: Historically, several factors have contributed to the stability of political states.

 One honest test after reading is whether the reader can use Brazil to sort a live borderline case or answer a serious objection about Elements of a Stable State.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.